Senate confirms Mayorkas as Biden’s homeland security chief

 Mayorkas is a former federal prosecutor who previously served as a senior DHS official.
 His nomination was stalled in the Senate by Republicans who wanted to question him further on Biden’s plans for immigration policy.
 He also faced questions over his management of an investor visa program under President Barack Obama.

 Biden’s team had hoped to have Mayorkas confirmed by Jan.
-20. But Sen. Josh Hawley of Missouri placed a hold on the nomination on Jan.
-19, forcing a delay in the confirmation vote.
+20. But Sen. Josh Hawley of Missouri placed a hold before the inauguration, forcing a delay in the confirmation vote.

 Democrats bristled at the delay.